-12 May 1940 had been one of the unhappiest days of my life.
-12 May 2004 was one of the happiest, but there was still more to come.
+May 12, 1940 had been one of the unhappiest days of my life.
+May 12, 2004 was one of the happiest, but there was still more to come.

-The next day, the Art Department and the Agnes Etherington Art Centre held a joint celebration.
-David de Witt, Sebastian Schütze (the Bader Southern Baroque Chair), and Volker Manuth discussed three paintings, two Dutch and one Italian, in the Bader Gallery.
-At noon, we enjoyed a delicious luncheon hosted by Professor Gary Wagner in Ban Righ Hall with many of the students who had received our scholarships.
+The next day the Art Department and the Agnes Etherington Art

+Centre held a joint celebration.
+David de Witt, Sebastian Schütze (the Bader luncheon hosted by Professor Gary Wagner in Ban Righ Hall with many of the students who had received our scholarships.